SaimShaikh/Cloud_Computing/AWS-Interview-QA.md

 Server-side encryption is a security mechanism where data is automatically encrypted by the AWS service before being stored and decrypted when accessed by authorized users.

 ---

+## Q125 In AWS VPC, 5 IP addresses are reserved in every subnet

+Example:
+If subnet is:

+10.0.1.0/24

+Reserved IPs are:

+10.0.1.0 → Network address
+10.0.1.1 → VPC router
+10.0.1.2 → DNS server
+10.0.1.3 → Reserved for future AWS use
+10.0.1.255 → Broadcast address (AWS reserves it even though VPC doesn’t support broadcast)

+So usable IP range becomes:

+10.0.1.4 to 10.0.1.254

+---

+## Q126 Can we scale the numbers of ip after creating vpc ?

+“Yes, but not directly by changing the existing CIDR range size of the VPC after creation.

+In AWS, you cannot resize the original CIDR block, but you can add additional CIDR blocks to the existing VPC to increase the number of available IPs.

+For example, if the VPC was created with:

+10.0.0.0/16

+and IPs are running out, you can attach another CIDR like:

+10.1.0.0/16

+Then create new subnets from the new CIDR range."

+---